decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 ### Explicit problem reports

 DIDComm features a standard method for reporting problems to other parties.

+>NOTE: DIDComm calls these things "problems" instead of "errors" because we use the same reporting mechanism for both errors and warnings.

-It is to send a simple message called a **problem report** that looks like this:
+The mechanism requires the reporting party to send a simple message called a **problem report** that looks like this:

 ```json
 {